Caro26Here/Personal-Finance-Tracker/README.md

 # Personal-Finance-Tracker
-Personal finance tracker.
-This could be a Python script that helps you track your income, expenses, and net worth.
+Helps you track your income, expenses, net worth, and your progress towards a financial goal.
 With a database to store each customer's financial data, and using object-oriented programming to create the script.